JacobJones315/Subway_Yelp_Review-Analysis/README.md

 * Plotted Subway Stores: Average Ratings by State Through the Years
 * Plotted a bar chart with error bars, comparing the mean and standard deviation of ratings for Subway and its national food chain competitors
 * Plotted a bar chart with error bars, comparing the mean and standard deviation of ratings for all local vs national food chains
-* Plotted average ratings by restaurant sizes on a line chart
+* Plotted a line chart highlighting average ratings by restaurant size
 * Plotted an unstacked bar to analyze the number of 1-5 star ratings received from 2018-2021
 * Plotted a hours vs number of reviews to see time intervals that Subway receives the most reviews.